 Much like party tents, storage shelters have a variety of names and uses.
 Instant sheds, portable carports, instant garages, and portable boat and RV shelters are all considered part of this classification.
 These storage shelters can, and do, protect a variety of items.

 You can find the right one to shelter vehicles, industrial equipment, outdoor supplies, and even livestock!
 Or, if you are looking for an outdoor shelter that multitasks, a storage canopy can double as a party tent!

-If you need more information about selecting the right shelter for storage, either our Portable Garage and Carport Buying Guide or the Semi-Permanent Canopy Buying Guide can assist you in determining what you need and find a shelter that meets those needs.
+If you need more information about selecting the right shelter for storage, our Portable Garage and Carport Buying Guide can assist you in determining what you need and find a shelter that meets those needs.

 Most outdoor shelters are designed for generalized purposes.
 Even party tents, created almost exclusively for outdoor recreation and entertainment, can be utilized for many different types of events.
 On the other hands, other are specialized for one main purpose.
 Here is a bit more information about some particular shelters.

 For many, if you mention a camping tent, they visualize a traditional A-frame tent like you might see on TV.
 However, there are quite a few different types that are better suited to a different type of camping.
 Some of these include dome-shaped, house-shaped, and tunnel-shaped tents.
 If you're interested in more information about these, please refer to our Camping Tent Buying Guide.

 Protection from insects and sun are two key features of the screen house.
 Enjoying the outdoors doesn't mean having to deal with the bright sun or pests anymore!